 The coffee will be available in stores this summer, but Starbucks partners across stores in North America and at the conference got a first sip of it this week.
 The sneak peek seemed only fitting — after all, Starbucks partners were the ones who created and inspired it.

-Nearly 24,000 Starbucks partners – almost all of them from stores across North America – collaborated on creating Starbucks Green Apron Blend.
+Nearly 24,000 idea submissions from Starbucks partners – almost all of them from stores across North America – collaborated on creating Starbucks Green Apron Blend.
 They shared their ideas for unique blend, including which coffee regions to include, the flavor and roast profiles and even the name of the coffee, said Michelle Burns, Starbucks executive vice president of global coffee, social impact and sustainability at the Seattle event.

 Last spring, Starbucks kicked off a plan to reinvent the company, in collaboration with partners, with coffee at the core.
 The new coffee is a part of that and a symbol of what’s possible.